UTSCCSCC01/finalprojectw22-GDSC2.0/documentation.md

 Register:
 A register page for new users that do not have an account and want to create one

+Bug Report:
+A page that allows users of the site to report bugs to admins

+Page Not Found:
+This page deals with incorrect url requests or pages that do not exist

+Dark Mode:
+This is a feature of our frontend that allows users to view the page in dark mode

 ## Backend